Feel like you’re losing … well, your mind?

 Here are our specific suggestions for supplements that can address symptoms related to brain fog.
 Feel free to consult your physician as you consider adding supplements to your diet.
 The following ingredients are not known to have detrimental effect, but you may want to be sure that you have no contraindications with existing medications.

 But unlike other formulas, it goes a step or two further.
-Brain Shake also helps you:
+Brain Tune also helps you:

 Lose weight?
 Yes!
-The Brain Shake can be used as a delicious meal replacement.
+DoctorSunder's Brain Tune can be used as a delicious meal replacement.
 It’s truly unlike any other brain supplement capsule or pill.
 You can take the shake as a meal or use it to boost your energy throughout the day.

 But you don’t need to take our word for it.